-- What are the impacts derived from the fact that the proposal is significantly larger in mass and scale than most buildings in the neighborhood? - Is this too much intensity of use on this site (0.27 acres)? - How does the proposed project fit in with streetscape and character? - Where will propane tanks be located?
+- What are the impacts derived from the fact that the proposal is significantly larger in mass and scale than most buildings in the neighborhood? - Is this too much intensity of use on this site (0.27 acres)? - How does the proposed project fit in with streetscape and character? - Is the proposal to address affordability appropriate and adequate?